sscornelius/sscornelius/README.md

 Shaheeda S. Cornelius sscornelius
-I’m interested in nothing your talking about.
+I’m interested in Eur Trade's
-I’m currently learning how to protect my codes.
+I’m currently learning how to intergate starland in Ghost roll royce.
 - 💞️ I’m looking to collaborate on STAR NFTS
-  How to reach me m.shy33@icloud.com
+  How to reach me at sscornelius@digitalstarworld Pronouns:Rockstar
-  Pronouns:Rockstar
- ⚡ Fun fact: Elon sends me rocket's as requested on X
+ ⚡ Fun fact: Elon sends me rocket's as requested on X only on Sun-days

 <!---
 sscornelius/sscornelius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.